h-a-n-a/rspack-allocation-test/README.md

 RSS memory goes down as soon as rebuild starts.
 This is where we clean the previous compilation and cache.

+**Switch Mimalloc version:**

+Go to `mimalloc_rust/libmimalloc-sys/c_src/mimalloc` and checkout to a different ref.
+To recompile, you need to remove the `target` directory or use `cargo clean` and trigger `cargo build --release` again.

 ## Things I also tried

 1. I tried to enable a few environment variables recommended in `README`, MIMALLOC_PURGE_DELAY=0, and use `mi_collect(true)` on each rebuild.
 However, this does not help either.